2Namek/Sensor-Fusion-using-Extended-Kalman-Filter/README.md

 For setting up the environmernment and how to use the simulator, check the [CarND-Extended-Kalman-Filter-Project](https://github.com/udacity/CarND-Extended-Kalman-Filter-Project)

-In the following, I will be giving some brief notes about the algorithm implementation with some code snippents without going in any deep details related to the KF and EKF science.

 If you need to know more about KF, please visit the lectures from [iLectureOnline](http://www.ilectureonline.com/lectures/subject/SPECIAL%20TOPICS/26/190) and the SDCND sensor fusion module.
 ## Conclusion
 ---